victorelgersma/Couchbase-presentation/savannah_notes.md

 - When a data service node is removed manually it is known as a _graceful failover_.
 - It occurs on a data-service node that needs to be operated on and triggers replica vBuckets on the remaining nodes to become active.
 - This ensures continued data availability to the application
-- The replica buckets are configured in intra-cluster replication which happens at bucket-creation

 - When a node fails it is known as a _hard failover_. _Automatic failover_ is hard failover initiated by the server

 ---